 Understanding Wells Fargo's Unusual Options Activity

 Shares of Wells Fargo (NYSE:WFC) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $45.09.
+Following the unusual option alert, the stock price moved up to $43.59.

 - Sentiment: BULLISH